nicoster/erl-decorator-pt/README.md

 following:

 * The *decorator* directive on top of functions in order to add extra functionality to them

-* The *?FUNCTION* and *?ARITY* macros, returning an atom with the function name corresponding to the current scope and the amount of arguments that function was invoked with.
-These macros can be used in your decorators.
+* The *funclog* macro on top of functions to log function entries/exits.
+* The *export_func* directive on top of functions to export them

 Usage
 =====

+## -decorator

 There are many ways to include these macros in your projects.
 Just remember macros and macro debugging in particular are not the simplest tools in the world. _A great power comes with a great responsibility._

-The most common way of using this applocation is:
+The most common way of using this application is:

-1. Make it available to your application via rebar
+1. Make it available to your application via rebar3

 2. Create an .hrl file loading hooking the decorator_pt_core in the compilation process and defining a macro with a representative name for your decorator. i.e. my_decorator.hrl